samarth261/ai-mad-lad/games/tag-me-if-you-can/README.md

 for about two seconds.
 Your own player stays put while you steer the opponent.
 Use this to guide the AI into obstacles or away from boost tokens.
 The effect has a twelve‑second cooldown displayed at the bottom of the game.

+## Temporal Echo

+Press **E** to summon a shimmering afterimage that faithfully retraces the path you took over the previous two seconds.
+The echo is ethereal, passing through obstacles, but if it brushes the AI, the opponent becomes frozen for a short time.
+Timing its release lets you snare the AI with your own past movements.